Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields: Modified quark (antiquark) distribution function

-We choose the following ansatz for the linear order perturbation $f_{1}({\vec{p}})$ for boost invariant longitudinal expansion of the QGP, \ba f_{1~g/p}({\vec{p}}) = -\frac{\bar{\Delta}_{1~g/q}({\vec{p}})}{\omega_{p} T^2 \tau}\left(p_{z}^2 - \frac{p^2}{3} \right). \ea The quantity $\bar{\Delta}({\vec{p}})$ captures the strength of momentum anisotropy in the medium and can be obtained from the effective linearized transport equation by considering the one-parameter function form as, \ba \bar{\Delta}_{1~g/q}({\vec{p}}) = \frac{A_{g/q}|\vec{p}|}{T}. \ea The form of $\bar{\Delta}({\vec{p}})$ have been computed only by considering the effects of turbulent color fields (Vlasov term only) in Ref.~\cite{Chandra:2016dwy}.
+where unknown factors in the denominator is related to the jet quenching parameter $\hat{q}$.
+Here, $\langle E^2\rangle$ and $\langle B^2\rangle$ represent the color averaged chromo-electromagnetic fields and $\tau_m$ measures the time scale of instability in the medium.
 The current focus is to incorporate the collisional aspects along with the anomalous contributions to the momentum distribution functions.
+For the general case, $\bar{\Delta}_{1~g/q}({\vec{p}})$ takes the following form, \ba \bar{\Delta}_{1~g/q}({\vec{p}}) = \frac{{A_{g/q}^t}|\vec{p}|}{T}. \ea

-The effect of collisional processes in the evolution of distribution function can be quantified with the collision kernel in the transport equation.
+{Here, the quantity $A_{g/q}^t$ has contributions from both anomalous and collisional transports.} The effect of collisional processes in the evolution of distribution function can be quantified with the collision kernel in the transport equation.
 From Eq.~(\ref{eq:f1g1q}), the leading order correction to the quark distribution function can be considered as,

 where $\omega_{p}^{-1}$ takes the following form in the linear expansion,